DBJDBJ/ATL_PROBLEM/readme.md

     app_run_();
   } // in here catch only SE aka Structured Exceptions __except (EXCEPTION_EXECUTE_HANDLER) {
-    PRINT("We are here because something has raised an SE exception.");
+    PRINT("We are here because something has raised an Structured Exception.");
   }

   return EXIT_SUCCESS;